 3) Zoloft & Paxil

-Possible Avastin Limitations
+Possible Avastin limitations

-Although both of these treatments have been proven to slow down the rate of visual loss, most people do not get back better vision.
-Dr. Deupree will discuss with you the benefits and risks of these optional treatments.
+Although all of these treatments are proven to slow down the rate of visual loss, many people do not get back better vision.
+Dr. Deupree, Dr. Handza or Dr. Tolentino will discuss with you the benefits and risks of these optional treatments.

 Complications when Avastin is given to patients with cancer

-However, the benefits and risks of intravitreal Avastin for eye conditions are not yet fully known.
+It is important to understand that the benefits and risks of intravitreal Avastin for eye conditions are not yet fully known.
 In addition, whenever a medication is used in a large number of patients, a small number of coincidental life-threatening problems may occur that have no relationship to the treatment.

-Known risks of intravitreal eye injections
+Side effects of intravitreal eye injections

 Possible complications and side effects of the procedure and administration of Avastin include but are not limited to retinal detachment, cataract formation (clouding of the lens of the eye), glaucoma (increased pressure in the eye), hypotony (reduced pressure in the eye), damage to the retina or cornea (structures of the eye), and bleeding.

-Patients receiving an injection of Avastin™ may experience less severe side effects related to the preparation procedure.
+Patients who receive an injection of Avastin may experience less severe side effects related to the preparation procedure.
 These side effects may include eye pain, subconjunctival hemorrhage (bloodshot eye), vitreous floaters, irregularity or swelling of the cornea, inflammation of the eye, and visual disturbances.

-Much of this page's information provided by: Ophthalmic Mutual Insurance Company
+Some of this page's information provided by: Ophthalmic Mutual Insurance Company